szymonmichalski/starid-1/docs/index.md

 *3.4.2017*

-skeleton of star images tensorflow op is now working. current concept is that on startup it will load the star catalog cereal binary file as input, then for each graph iteration output a 28 x 28 x n tensor of star images, with a label tensor.
+skeleton of star images tensorflow op is working. current concept is that on startup it will load the star catalog cereal binary file as input, then for each graph iteration output a 28 x 28 x n tensor of star images, with a label tensor.

 *31.3.2017*